marhan/effective-java-examples/README.md

 # Effective Java Examples

-Diese Quelltexte stammen aus dem Buch "Effective Java Second Edition", geschrieben von Joshua Bloch.
+This are the souces from the book "Effective Java Second Edition", written by Joshua Bloch.

-Die Quellen sind beinahe unverändert.
-Lediglich die Packetnamen wurden von mir angepasst.
+They are unmodifed, except the package names.

-Die Originalquellen können hier herunter geladen werden: http://java.sun.com/docs/books/effective/index.html
+The original source are downloaded from http://java.sun.com/docs/books/effective/index.html, but are no longer provided.